SangayLakshay/cypressDashboard/README.md

 ## Github Workflow
 The Github Workflow will be in the path `/.github/workflows/cypress.yml`, in your project.
 Here is the <a href="https://docs.github.com/en/actions/using-workflows/about-workflows">github workflow documentation</a> if you want to learn at a deeper level.

+There is a place where you can look for extentions for the workflow, <a href="https://github.com/marketplace?page=2&type=actions">here</a>

 The Workflow for Cypress Dashboard:
 ```